 So, How Much is a Trip to Amsterdam?

-- Flights to and from the city of Amsterdam
+- Flights to and from the city of Amsterdam: To save money use Skyscanner to find Amsterdam flights.

 With that said, keep in mind that the prices that will be highlighted in this guide are estimates based on research conducted at the time of writing.

-The rates on travel expenses and accommodations tend to be higher during the tourist season (between May and August), while they’re usually lower during the quieter times of the year (early spring, fall, and winter).
+The average travel prices on expenses and accommodations tend to be higher during the tourist season (between May and August), while they’re usually lower during the quieter times of the year (early spring, fall, and winter).

 How Much is a Trip to Amsterdam Per Person?

-The amount you can expect to spend on a trip to Amsterdam depends on several factors, including what type of trip you’re planning on taking (backpacking is more economical than staying in high-end hotels) and the time of year you’re traveling.
+The amount you can expect to spend on a trip to Amsterdam depends on several factors, including what type of trip you’re planning on taking (backpacking is more economical than staying in high-end hotels in the Netherlands) and the time of year you’re traveling.

 With that said, here’s a breakdown of how much you can expect to spend, on average, per person, for a one-week (7-day) trip to Amsterdam.